 However, as mentioned in one of my latest blog posts, the KPIs in post-COVID time will be different.
 Therefore, you should start doing two things.
 First, define and set up the KPIs that are required in each possible situation.
-Second, establish a technological framework to quickly adapt your KPIs to situative needs.
+Second, establish a technological framework to adapt your KPIs to situative needs quickly.

-Airline Operations is a time-critical process.
-Accordingly, all stakeholders need access to information (KPIs, NOTAMs, schedule changes, news, social media, etc.) in real-time.
+Airline Operations are a time-critical process.
+Accordingly, all stakeholders need real-time access to information (KPIs, NOTAMs, schedule changes, news, social media, etc.).

-The existing methods and approaches to distribute this specific information quickly reached their limits in times of home-office, decentral working, etc.
+The existing methods and approaches to distribute this specific information quickly reached their limits in home-office, decentral working, etc.

-Nonetheless, since efficiency will play a dominant role, it will be vital to set up and deploy practical advanced analytics measures.
-In case you haven’t, you should think about things like single-source of data for analytics and data warehousing.
-On top of that, tools like Tableau or PoweBI should be utilized if this isn’t the case already.
+Nonetheless, since efficiency will play a dominant role, setting up and deploying practical advanced analytics measures will be vital.
+If you haven’t, you should think about things like single-source data for analytics and data warehousing.
+On top of that, companies should utilize tools like Tableau or PoweBI if this isn’t the case already.

 Let’s move on to the next technology tip for your airline!

 In fact, this is not the time to start the big-bang projects.
-But I’m convinced that there are many smaller yet smart digital projects to focus on.
+But I’m convinced that there are many smaller yet innovative digital projects to focus on.

-During the next months, every little improvement counts.
-Why not digitize your fueling process, improve EFB functions, or focus on the communication as mentioned above and information topics.
+During the following months, every slight improvement counts.
+So why not digitize your fueling process, improve EFB functions, or focus on the communication as mentioned above and information topics.

-Sit together with your team and think about which small steps are possible right now, which are practicable and which are essential.
+Sit together with your team and think about which small steps are possible right now, which are practicable and essential.

 Mr. Spohr, CEO of Lufthansa, mentioned a crucial aspect in one of his recent interviews.
 He highlighted that restarting the operations requires enormous efforts.
 For him, restarting a route is similar to the initial setup of that route.
 That means airports have to be checked, processes and procedures have to be reviewed, etc.

-To support this process in the best possible way, accurate master data is inevitably.
-That master data has to contain all airport-relevant data, such as equipment, operational aspects, runways, landing minima, and hundreds of additional attributes.
+To support this process in the best possible way, accurate master data is inevitable.
+That master data must contain all airport-relevant data, such as equipment, operational aspects, runways, landing minima, and hundreds of additional attributes.

 Of course, this can’t be set up overnight.
 But coming back to my initial statement that we probably face multiple lockdowns, this is definitely the right time to start with that initiative.

-The Corona pandemic, with its dynamic development, once again underpinned the importance of real-time information and KPIs.
+With its dynamic development, the Corona pandemic once again underpinned the importance of real-time information and KPIs.
 From my point of view, the only way to —at least— monitor and manage such a situation.

-The Coronacrisis definitely accelerates some developments.
+The Coronacrisis accelerates some developments.
 Home office and decentralized working are most likely the most prominent examples.
-Although most of us will be happy once they can return to the office, the home office will play a more important role in the future.
+Although most of us will be happy once we can return to the office, the home office will play a more critical role in the future.

-Accordingly, mobile solutions, that gives access to relevant information and functions regardless of the employee’s location, will be essential in the future.
+Accordingly, mobile solutions that give access to relevant information and functions regardless of the employee’s location will be essential in the future.
 I wrote many blog posts about the importance of mobile KPI solutions.
 So why not start with that now?

 #WeAreInThisTogehter is a trending hashtag at the moment.
-Personally, I think this hashtag perfectly describes the feeling of many people.
-People working at airlines, at airports but also at other aviation-related companies.
+I think this hashtag perfectly describes the feeling of many people.
+People work at airlines, at airports but also at other aviation-related companies.

-In recent years I’ve witnessed a bunch of projects that haven’t been realized due to a lack of cooperation between airlines, airports, ATC, and other providers.
+In recent years I’ve witnessed many projects that haven’t been realized due to a lack of cooperation between airlines, airports, ATC, and other providers.

-Since we are all in this together, I think this really is the time to stand together and jointly work on projects.
-Airlines, along with other airlines, airlines together with airports and all together supported by suppliers who act as partners.
+Since we are all in this together, I think this is the time to stand together and jointly work on projects.
+Airlines, along with other airlines, airlines together with airports, are supported by suppliers who act as partners.

 Finally, the best tip I have for you.
-Neither related to technology, nor to aviation.
+Neither related to technology nor aviation.
 Call it soft factors, but I genuinely believe that the only way we get through this disaster is to stay positive and combine it with practicability — and most importantly, although always underrated, humility!

 What’s your opinion?
-Do you agree on the above tips?
+Do you agree with the above tips?
 Do you have additional technology tips you’re applying at your airline?
 Let me know your thoughts on this topic.
-Simply hit me up at one of my social channels below!
-Would love to get in touch with you!
+Always happy to receive your feedback and opinions.
+Just hit me up on Twitter or get in touch on LinkedIn.